Trailer park

 Trailer parks, especially in American culture, are stereotypically viewed as lower income housing for occupants living at or below the poverty line who have low social status.
-Despite the advances in trailer home technology, the trailer park image survives as evoked by a statement from Presidential adviser James Carville who, in the course of one of the Bill Clinton White House political scandals, suggested "Drag $100 bills through trailer parks, there's no telling what you'll find," in reference to Paula Jones.
+Despite the advances in trailer home technology, the trailer park image survives as evoked by a statement from Presidential adviser James Carville who, in the course of one of the Bill Clinton White House political scandals, suggested: "Drag $100 bills through trailer parks, there's no telling what you'll find," in reference to Paula Jones.

-Tornadoes and hurricanes often inflict serious damage on trailer parks, usually because the structures are not secured to the ground and their construction is significantly less able to withstand high wind forces than regular houses.
+Tornadoes and hurricanes often inflict serious damage on trailer parks, usually because the structures are not secured to the ground and their construction much less robust in high winds than regular houses.
 However, most modern manufactured homes are built to withstand high winds, using hurricane straps and proper foundations.

 By country

 In the United States

 The negative perception of trailer parks was not improved by the creation of emergency trailer parks by the Federal Emergency Management Agency (FEMA) for the displaced victims of Hurricane Katrina, the quality and temporary nature of which was disputed.

-Many stereotypes have been developed regarding people who live in trailer parks, which are similar to stereotypes of the poor and the term trailer trash is often used as an adjective in the same vein as the derogatory American terms white trash or ghetto.
+Many stereotypes have developed about residents in trailer parks, which are similar to stereotypes of the poor.
+The term trailer trash is often used in the same vein as the derogatory American terms white trash and ghetto.
 Though trailer parks appear throughout the United States, they are often associated with the Deep South and rural areas.
+In Dover-Foxcroft, Maine, the Town Select Board debated the implementation of a moratorium preventing mobile or manufactured homes from being built or installed.
 Trailer parks became viewed as a valuable asset in the late 2010s.
 During that decade, REITs, private equity funds, and middle-class people looking to escape the corporate world bought them up from small mom-and-pop owners.

 More recently referred to in the U.S. as "mobile home parks" or "manufactured housing communities", the stereotypes are often just that.
 Retirement communities exist in many locales that permit mobile home parks as "55+ parks" in keeping with the Housing for Older Persons Act (HOPA).
 Generally, at least one homeowner in these communities must be age 55 or over, and those under age 18 are rarely permitted to live there.
 These can be gated communities with amenities, such as swimming pools, clubhouses and onsite maintenance.
-Homes are often permanently installed on foundations, however, in certain circumstances, residents may not own the land their homes occupy.
+Homes are often permanently installed on foundations.
+But residents may not own the land their homes occupy.